Overheard on twitter

 The Callino Quartet :

-Winners of several international prizes and distinctions, including second prize in the 2008 Tromp International String Quartet in the Netherlands, the development of the quartet has included studies in 2008 with Rainer Schmidt (Hagen Quartet) at the Musik Akademie in Basel, Switzerland.
+Winners of several international prizes and distinctions, including second prize in the 2008 Tromp International String Quartet in the Netherlands, the quartet studied intensively with Rainer Schmidt (Hagen Quartet) in 2008 at the Musik Akademie in Basel, Switzerland.
 The quartet were also invited to Italy to work with the distinguished Hungarian composer and pedagogue Gyorgy Kurtàg.

 In February 2010 they were a resident quartet at the Banff Centre for the Arts in Canada and gave their Carnegie Hall début in March, at the invitation of the Kronos Quartet.
-They have recently commissioned a new quartet by Kevin Volans with the support of the Arts Council of Ireland and this will be premiered in 2012.
+They gave the premiere of a new quartet by Kevin Volans in March 2013 which was commissioned with the support of the Arts Council of Ireland.
+Their recent release of Haydn’s Seven Last Words on the Coro label has met with critical acclaim.

 The Callino Quartet take their name from the Irish air ” Cailin cois tSuir a me” which means Girl by the River Suir.
 This song was the first Irish air to be notated in the late 16th century and became known as the Callino manuscript.
 It is now on display in Trinity College library, Dublin.